OussemaRez/Sepsis_Test/README.md

-# SepsisGuard: Machine Learning-based Sepsis Prediction
+# SepsisTest: Machine Learning-based Sepsis Prediction

 Sepsis ML is a machine learning-based prediction model designed to predict the likelihood of sepsis in patients using clinical data in portugal.
 The project includes real-time patient data input and provide sepsis predictions.